CityOfPhiladelphia/phila-ui/docs/content/en/installation-and-usage.md

 ```

 ## Styles
-PhilaUI scss modifies and expands on the defaults of the [Bulma](https://bulma.io/) library, thuss Bulma is included as a dependency of PhilaUI.
+PhilaUI scss modifies and expands on the defaults of the [Bulma](https://bulma.io/) library, thus Bulma is included as a dependency of PhilaUI.

 ### Importing styles
 Styles need to be imported seperately from components.
 It's best to do it in the project's main scss file.